DEVANSHU-KALI/machine_leaning_course/tree_based_models/decision_tree_classifier/all_about_it.md

 - Easy to interpret	                       | Can overfit if too deep
 - Handles categorical & numerical data     | Sensitive to small data changes
 - No assumptions about distribution	Biased | toward features with many levels

+## more about the code
+- from here understandig new concepts help a lot in the coding like, using datsets, data transformation, data visualization, evaluation metric, splitting data